shwetashekhar98/auto-annotated-portfolio/content/pages/achievements.md

     variant: variant-a
     title: Academic Awards
     text: >+
-      **Overall Topper - Bachelor of Engineering in Computer Science (Silver Medal)**
+      *   **Silver Medalist  - Bachelor of Engineering in Computer Engineering (9.36/10)**

-      Recognized as the highest achiever in the Computer Science program during undergraduate studies.\*   **Smart India Hackathon 2020 - Participant**
+          Recognized as the highest achiever in the Computer Science program during undergraduate studies.

+      *   **ESSAR Endowment Scholarship for Overall Topper in 2nd and 3rd Year**
+          Awarded by the college for consistently achieving the highest academic performance in the second and third year of the computer engineering program.

+      *   **Smart India Hackathon 2020 - Participant**
-      Contributed to innovative solutions in a national-level hackathon aimed at addressing various societal challenges.\*   **Data Science Certification - IIT Madras**
+          Contributed to innovative solutions in a national-level hackathon aimed at addressing various societal challenges.

-      Completed a rigorous certification program focused on data science concepts and applications from a prestigious institution.\*   **2nd Position - INNOVATIONS 2K19 National Level Group Project Competition**
+      *   **Data Science Certification - IIT Madras** Completed a rigorous certification program focused on data science concepts and applications from a estemeed faculty of IIT Madras.

+      *   **2nd Position - INNOVATIONS 2K19 National Level Group Project
+      Competition**
-      Secured the second position for a project that showcased innovative solutions in technology.\*   **Semi-Finalist - Mastek-Majesco Deep Blue Group Project Competition Season 4**
+          Secured the second position for a project that showcased innovative solutions in technology.

+      *   **Semi-Finalist - Mastek-Majesco Deep Blue Group Project Competition Season 4**
-      Achieved semi-finalist status in a competitive project showcase focusing on deep technology solutions.\*   **Finalist - ByteCamp'19**
+          Achieved semi-finalist status in a competitive project showcase focusing on deep technology solutions.

+      *   **Finalist - ByteCamp'19**
           Reached the finals in a competition that emphasized practical applications of technology and coding skills.

     elementId: ''
     styles: